-Arizona was once the home of the Merriam’s elk, a smaller-bodied ungulate with massive antlers.
+Arizona elk hunting is arguably the best there is.
+The state was once the home of the Merriam’s elk, a smaller-bodied ungulate with massive antlers.
 Cattle grazing and overhunting the sub-species led to its demise in the early part of the 20th century.
 Arizona’s current elk population is courtesy of Yellowstone National Park.
 From 1912 to 1967, almost 14,000 elk were transplanted from Yellowstone to other regions in the West, Arizona included.
 In 1913, 80+ elk were transplanted from the park to Cabin Draw near Chevlon Creek in what today is unit 4A.

 In the mid-80s, the state’s elk population exploded, growing exponentially.
 During the 90s, the elk population grew to an estimated 50,000-60,000 animals, putting Arizona elk hunting on the map.
 However, that number proved to be over the carrying capacity of the elk’s range within the state, and the herd was trimmed.
 Currently, the state’s elk population hovers around 35,000 animals.